fantasyland101/boatdrone/README.md

 This setup is only for testing, if you load the servo while testing you may draw to mutch amprage through the 5v conector of the raspbery pi.
 ## Hardware setup final:
 ![circuit diagram](https://github.com/fantasyland101/boatdrone/blob/main/boat_final.png)
-My speed controller suply 6v with a maximum of 10A.
+The speed controller suply 6v with a maximum of 10A.
 Therefore the speed controller can suply all the electronics.
 Because the raspberry pi needs 5v we need to step down the voltage.
-Becausethe pi hase a power protection circuit in the micro usb port i give it's power through there.
+I do that with a linear voltage regulator.